Expert: Chauvin never took knee off Floyd's neck - WTMJ

 Nelson has argued that the now-fired white officer “did exactly what he had been trained to do over his 19-year career,” and he has suggested that the illegal drugs in Floyd’s system and his underlying health conditions are what killed him, not Chauvin’s knee.

-Chauvin, 45, is charged with murder and manslaughter in Floyd’s death May 25.
-Floyd, 46, was arrested outside a neighborhood market after being accused of trying to pass a counterfeit $20 bill.
-A panicky-sounding Floyd writhed and claimed to be claustrophobic as police tried to put him in the squad car.

-Bystander video of Floyd crying that he couldn’t breathe as onlookers yelled at Chauvin sparked protests around the U.S. that descended into violence in some cases.
+The defense attorney also suggested that when Chauvin told Floyd to “relax,” he was trying to calm him down and reassure him.
+And Nelson said that given typical EMS response times, it was reasonable for Chauvin to believe that paramedics would be there soon.

+It was Stiger’s second day on the stand.
+On Tuesday, he testified that the force used against Floyd was excessive.
+He said police were justified in using force while Floyd was resisting their efforts to put him in a squad car.
+But once Floyd was on the ground and stopped resisting, officers “should have slowed down or stopped their force as well.”

-Instead of closing ranks to protect a fellow officer behind what has been dubbed the “blue wall of silence,” some of the most experienced members of the Minneapolis force have taken the stand to openly condemn Chauvin’s actions as excessive.
+Instead of closing ranks to protect a fellow officer behind what has been dubbed the “blue wall of silence,” some of the most experienced members of the Minneapolis force, including the police chief, have taken the stand to openly condemn Chauvin’s actions as excessive and contrary to his training and departmental policy.

+According to testimony and records submitted in court, Chauvin underwent training in 2016 and 2018 in de-escalation techniques to calm down people in crisis and instruction in how officers must use the least amount of force required to get a suspect to comply.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd